 Lemon & paprika chicken kebabs a quick outdoor cook, but just as easy under the grill at home.
 A deliciously simple addition to any tapas platter.

 Lemon and paprika chicken kebabs are one of the quickest meals I have in my repertoire.
 The kind of dish that I cook mid-week when I have chicken in the fridge, it needs to be used and am wondering what to do with it.
 Sound familiar?
-That’s when I remember that lemon and paprika chicken kebabs are quick to prepare and cook.
+That’s when I remember that lemon and paprika chicken kebabs are quick to prepare and cook and require little effort to actually cook.

 These chicken kebabs are very quick to prepare which is why I like to make them when cooking outdoors on our family camping trips.
 I place the marinade and chicken into a ziplock bag ready for cooking wherever we decide to set up the barbecue, whether on the campsite or the nearest beach.